 Location: Huntsville Ontario

 Why we love it: We don’t know of another camp with as many athletic offerings as this one.
 Olympia provides a true summer camp atmosphere, with beautiful grounds and great facilities stretched along 1, 500 feet of Muskoka waterfront.
-In addition to athletically oriented counsellors, this camp offers coaches for 90 different sports and activities, making it the perfect pick for an athletic and energetic kid.
+In addition to athletically oriented counselors, this camp offers coaches for 90 different sports and activities, making it the perfect pick for an athletic and energetic kid.
 Did we mention they have a triathalon camp?
 Expect to pick up an exhausted and sun soaked child at the end of the week.

 For the well-rounded